Siuccio/spring-angularjs/README.md

 This application is a simple Spring and AngularJs example.<br>
 For  back-end services  use: `Spring-MVC`,` Spring-Security` and `JPA`.<br>
 For front-end service use: `AngularJs`, `Boostrap`.<br>
-The application implements a simple tasks managament.
+The application implements a simple tasks management.

 ## Prerequisites